 Equally, will a secured debt, in other words a debt where the payment is secured in or over any asset or property of any kind, be included in practice in an application for a Debt Relief Notice?
 There is no clear answer to this question in the Bill.
-Section 22 allows for a qualifying debt to include a secured debt but this is expressly made subject to Section 42.
-This section provides in principle for write-off of qualifying debts at the conclusion of the Debt Relief Notice but subsection (5) provides that this shall not affect the right of a secured creditor to enforce his or her security.
+Section 23 allows for a qualifying debt to include a secured debt but this is expressly made subject to Section 43.
+Sections 32(9) and 43 provide in principle for write-off of qualifying debts at the conclusion of the Debt Relief Notice but subsection (5) provides that this shall not affect the right of a secured creditor to enforce his or her security.
 FLAC would submit that this is ambiguous and must be clarified.